Nude Beach (Bob's Burgers): Plot

 When Bob has finally had enough of Tommy Jaronda, he tells him to play somewhere else.
 In response, Tommy Jaronda plants rat feces in the restaurant and shuts it down.
-Bob reluctantly goes to the nude beach to ask for Hugo’s help, but Hugo is reluctant to leave behind the nudist life; he agrees to return to the trade if Bob can beat him in a 27-event “Nudecathlon.”
-If Bob wins, Hugo will return to his job as the health inspector and re-open Bob's Burgers; but if Hugo wins, Bob must cater the Nudecathlon closing ceremony for free.
+Bob reluctantly goes to the nude beach to ask for Hugo’s help, but Hugo is reluctant to leave behind the nudist life; he agrees to return to the trade if Bob can beat him in a 27-event "Nudecathlon."
+If Bob wins, Hugo will return to his job as the health inspector and reopen Bob's Burgers, but if Hugo wins, Bob must cater the Nudecathlon closing ceremony for free.
 After discovering the commitment required, Bob tries to back out, but Linda convinces him to compete against Hugo.

-The “Nudecathlon” draws massive crowds of kids to the secret cliff spot to watch Bob compete against Hugo.
+The "Nudecathlon" draws massive crowds of kids to the secret cliff spot to watch Bob compete against Hugo.
 Hugo narrowly beats Bob (Bob 13 points and Hugo 14), and Bob returns in distress, expecting to lose the restaurant to Tommy Jaronda.
-However, a fully clothed Hugo enters the restaurant, saying that he wants to be the one to someday close down the restaurant; until he does, Bob’s Burgers will stay open.
+However, a fully clothed Hugo enters the restaurant, saying that he wants to be the one to someday close down the restaurant; until he does, Bob's Burgers will stay open.
 As Bob lost to Hugo, he still must cater the closing ceremony, and Hugo invites in his nudist friends, who promptly disrobe in the restaurant.
 Meanwhile, Tommy Jaronda is shown playing at Jimmy Pesto's Pizzeria.

 Reception

 Rowan Kaiser of The A.V.
-Club gave the episode a B, saying "All this is not to say that “Nude Beach” was a bad episode, though it might have been slightly below the increasingly high average that Bob's Burgers has set for itself.
+Club gave the episode a B, saying "All this is not to say that "Nude Beach" was a bad episode, though it might have been slightly below the increasingly high average that Bob's Burgers has set for itself.
 But it's the sort of episode that demonstrates that the show has a core backbone that it can rely on for steady episodes generally, and perhaps even better than in the cases where the balance works."
 The episode received a 2.3 rating and was watched by a total of 4.44 million people.
 This made it the fourth most watched show on Animation Domination that night, beating The Cleveland Show but losing to Family Guy with 6.01 million.